aws-samples/amazon-redshift-streaming-workshop/README.md

 SELECT * FROM order_stream_json LIMIT 5;
 ```

 5.10 It is easy to unpack individual attributes in the super data type.
-In this example, we are extracting the delivery state and origin state attributes from the JSON data.
+In this example, we are extracting the delivery state and origin state attributes from  JSON.
 Using this information, we can identify what is the top 5 busiest consignment routes between states.

 ```sql
 %%sql